intel/intel-inb-manageability/inbm-v5.md

 1. #### updater threads

-   - **Function**: A `transieant` thread performing update on underlying host
+   - **Function**: A `transient` thread performing update on underlying host
    - **Main Tasks**:
-      - _Firmware updater_: Perfomrs firmware update related tasks like:
+      - _Firmware updater_: Performs firmware update related tasks like:
-         - check applicability, i.e. verdor, version and date checks
+         - check applicability, i.e. vendor, version and date checks
          - download capsule file and perform signature checks if applicable
          - invoke IBV's firmware update tool based on firmware-update config file look up.
          - update logging and state files
          - send intermediate results to `inbm-daemon` for reporting
          - trigger reboot of platform if applicable
-      - _OS updater_: Perfomrs OS update related tasks like:
+      - _OS updater_: Performs OS update related tasks like:
          - check applicability, e.g. checks available disk space
          - download OS image file and perform signature checks if applicable
          - invoke OS update tool based on underlying OS type/distribution.
          - update logging and state files
          - send intermediate results to `inbm-daemon` for reporting
          - trigger reboot of platform if applicable
-      - _Application updater_: Perfomrs application update related tasks like:
+      - _Application updater_: Performs application update related tasks like:
          - check applicability, e.g. checks available disk space
-         - invoke underlying OS distributions `package manager` to perfomr the required installation tasks.
+         - invoke underlying OS distributions `package manager` to perform the required installation tasks.
          - update logging and state files
          - send results to `inbm-daemon` for reporting

-1. #### telemerty-reporter
+1. #### telemetry-reporter

    - **Function**: Thread performing basic platform telemetry collection and reporting
-   - **Main Tasks**: Basic plaform telemetry being collected by `telemetry-reporter` can be catogarized as `static` and `dynamic`
+   - **Main Tasks**: Basic platform telemetry being collected by `telemetry-reporter` can be categorized as `static` and `dynamic`
       - _Static_: Information that remains same for the most part of the a devices life cycle (e.g. UUID, Serial number etc) or only changes on updates (e.g. Firmware version, OS version etc)
-      - _Dynamic_: Information which constantly changes and is ideal to be plotted on a `time-sereis` database (e.g. CPU usage, memory usage etc)
+      - _Dynamic_: Information which constantly changes and is ideal to be plotted on a `time-series` database (e.g. CPU usage, memory usage etc)

 ## Data Flow

 INBM on Edge Node can be used in two modes:

 1. _cloud-connect_: when INBM is provisioned to connect to a `DMS` and receives update related `ota`commands from cloud.
-1. _local-host_: when INBM is provisioned to be only invoked by a `privilaged` user-space application running on the same host OS.
+1. _local-host_: when INBM is provisioned to be only invoked by a `privileged` user-space application running on the same host OS.

 Described below are the different data flow paths based on the provisioning modes for commands and information: